software-students-spring2025/1-specification-exercise-lapis/README.md

 - As a job seeker, I want to receive personalized suggestions from the system after some practice, like “You’ve improved a lot on algorithm questions".
 This will help me focus on areas that need more work.

 ## Activity Diagrams
+ As a job seeker, I want to paste the job description (including requirements and responsibilities) of my target role into the system, so it can generate tailored interview questions based on those needs.
+This way, I can practice more efficiently for that specific role.
 ![Diagram1](./images/diagram1.png)
+- As a job seeker, I want to experience different types of interview simulations in the system, like technical interviews, behavioral interviews, or case interviews.
+This will help me practice communication and problem-solving approaches for different formats before the real thing.
 ![Diagram2](./images/diagram2.png)

 ## Clickable Prototype